89luca89/distrobox/docs/usage/distrobox-export.md

 	distrobox-export --app simplescreenrecorder --sudo --sudo-program doas

-This will ensure that `doas` will be used to launch `simplescreenrecorder` in the container every time the exported app is opened through its desktop shortcut (as specified in the `.desktop` file).
-Note that the specified command must already exist inside the container.
+This will ensure that `doas` will be used to launch `simplescreenrecorder` in the container every time the exported app is opened through its desktop shortcut (as specified in its '.desktop' file).
+Note that the specified sudo command must already exist inside the container.

 **Exporting items from rootful containers**